Chart Color Schemes

 AreaSearch analysis reveals Virginia significantly outperforming the majority of regions assessed nationwide

-The area functioned as an employment hub with 2.4 workers per resident, hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, Virginia's employment increased by 11.3%, while labour force increased by 10.9%, causing the unemployment rate to fall by 0.3 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
-State-level data from QLD as of 25-Nov showed employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
+Retail trade has a limited presence at 7.8%, compared to the regional average of 9.4%.
+There are 2.4 workers for every resident, indicating that Virginia functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 11.3% while labour force grew by 10.9%, reducing the unemployment rate by 0.4 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8%.
 Jobs and Skills Australia's national employment forecasts from May-25 suggest that Virginia's employment should increase by 6.8% over five years and 13.9% over ten years, based on industry-specific projections applied to Virginia's employment mix.

 Frequently Asked Questions - Employment